kjdElectronics/fd-tone-notify/README.md

 Download the Pushbullet iOs/Android application and Login.
 You will now receive push notifications from FD Tone Notify.
 Other users can subscribe to channel tag and also receive notifications.

+#### Testing Your Setup
+If testing on Windows you can install software called [VB-Cable](https://vb-audio.com/Cable/) which is a virtual audio loopback.
+This allows you to play a recording of the tone(s) you are monitoring and pipe that audio into FD Tone Notify.
+This will allow you to test detection and recording.
+This method can also be used with the `all-tone-detector` option.

+On the Raspberry Pi a physical loopback cable can be used or the input can be conected to another computer's headphone jack.

+:bulb: Use the `--silly` option to print a "Silly" amount of debug logs to the console.
+This will print data whenever audio above the `silenceAmplitude` is detected allowing you to verify your setup is working.
+Most radios/scanners "beep" when you press a button.
+If everything is working correctly this "beep" should be printed to the console while running with '--silly'.

 ## Configuration
 FD Tone Notify is configured via configuration files in the `config/` directory and environment variables.